 The OSHA national emergency hotline telephone number is 1-800-321-OSHA.

-Request a proposal for On SIte osha training in Wisconsin
+Request a proposal for on site OSHA training in Wisconsin

 Disclaimer: This information was originally obtained from the Federal OSHA website.
 OSHA Training Services Inc. makes every effort to ensure that the information on this page is accurate and up to date, but changes in state law and procedures affecting the information on this page are beyond our control.
 Contact OSHA staff in WI directly to verify important information regarding OSHA training requirements in Wisconsin.